-At Crystal Clear Windows & Doors, we consider these types of doorways are a valuable improvement for your house.
+At Crystal Clear Windows & Doors, we consider these types of doorways a valuable improvement for your house.
 Thus we would like to help dispel a few of the legends.
-Luckily, today’s sliding doors are more complex; there is much sleeker and straightforward to operate.
+Luckily, today’s sliding doors are more complex; there is much sleeker and more straightforward.

 Often homeowners haven’t had the pleasure of installing their sliding glass door, but often the hearsay negates the owner’s perfect opportunity to mount these good design doorways.
 By telling you the truth, you will see what’s right and what’s not.

 Myth 1: Sliding doors aren’t energy efficient